-The Hudson Gateway Association of Realtors is a not-for-profit trade association representing more than 12,000 real estate professionals in Manhattan, the Bronx, Westchester, Putnam, Rockland, Orange and Sullivan counties.
+The Hudson Gateway Association of Realtors is a not-for-profit trade association representing more than 12,000 real estate professionals in Manhattan, the Bronx, Westchester, Putnam, Rockland and Orange counties.
 It is the second largest Realtor Association in New York, and one of the largest in the U.S.

 The New York MLS LLC was formed in 2018 when the Hudson Gateway Association of Realtors and the Long Island Board of Realtors merged their MLS systems.
-Later this year, the New York MLS will be able to offer more than 40,000 members and 60,000 listings serving Manhattan, Brooklyn, the Bronx, Long Island and the Lower Hudson Valley.
+Later this year, the New York MLS will be able to offer more than 38,000 subscribers and 41,000 listings serving Manhattan, Brooklyn, the Bronx, Long Island and the Lower Hudson Valley.